NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (i, ii) solubility of a gaseous solute depends on nature of solute, pressure and temperature.
+The answer is the option (i, ii) solubility of a gaseous solute depends on the nature of the solute, pressure and temperature.

 Question:28

 Intermolecular forces between two benzene molecules are near to same strength as those between two toluene molecules.
-For a mixture of benzene and toluene, which of the following are not true?
+For a mixture of benzene and toluene, which of the following is not true?

 (i)